2022 eDiscovery Negotiation Training: Practical Cooperative Strategies

 Senior Attorney at IBM

-Senior attorney at IBM specializing in eDiscovery and information governance.
+Senior attorney at IBM with expertise in eDiscovery and information governance.

 Suzanne Clark